 Caitlyn provides general administrative functions for the office.
 She has taken over the planning and coordinating of rentals for the church, and she oversees the maintenance of the office space and informational areas.
 She provides administrative support to various leaders and standing committees.
 She maintains the Breeze database and sees to the maintenance of the office equipment and supplies, as well as the system for administrative volunteers.

 Hola!
 I first want to say: what a time to join the UUCB team—shortly after moving to California, and two weeks before a shelter in place order!
 Though I haven’t met many of you in person, I am so lucky to have landed amongst you all.
 I am blessed to work with good people at a place with values that align with my own.

 I am originally from Caracas, Venezuela, and have lived in Florida, Arizona, D.C., Virginia, and now California.
 Throughout my professional career, I have always gravitated to fields that connect people.
 My life’s purpose is serving humanity however I can.

 Through my work in communications and as a yoga teacher, I strive to cultivate a world where curiosity yields connection and stewardship among us, recognizing the oneness of humanity.
-I possess a holy curiosity, and fully support independent investigation of truth and the divine.
+I possess a holy curiosity, and fully embrace independent investigation of truth and the divine.
 I believe in human rights for all, banishing prejudice of every kind, the harmony of science and religion, the abolition of extreme wealth and poverty, and accessible education for all.